DIY wood block snowman

 Allow the glue to dry completely.

-Wax
+Apply Wax

 Apply a coat of antique wax, using a clean lint-free cloth.
 Rub the wax into the paint finish. using the antique wax will add depth to your paint and help it to look aged.
-It will also add a protective coating on it.
+It will also add a protective coating to it.

 diy wood block snowman - apply wax